-Group and University
+Group and Uni

-2018 20
+2018

-£ (000) £ (000)
+£ (000)

-and and buildings
+Land and buildings

-n one year or less 55
+In one year or less

-n more than one year but not more
+In more than one year but not more than two years

-han two years 50

-n more than two years but not more
+In more than two years but not more than five years

-han five years 68

-n more than five years - -
+In more than five years -

-Total Total - 173
+Total -

-The University guarantees 50% of FX Plus' bank loans totalling £24m as at the year end (total loans are £48m).
-These term loans are repayable over various terms up to 39 years and £16.4m is at a fixed interest rate.
-The commitment that sits with Falmouth has an annual repayment requirement of £725k whilst the remainder rests with FX Plus and is met through the annual rental income which, for 2018/19, is projected to be £10m.
+The University guarantees 50% of FX Plus' bank loans The University and UoE have continued to guarantee sums of £9.3m and £6.25m each to Lloyds Bank Plc, totalling £24m as at the year end (total loans are £48m).
+These term loans are repayable over various terms up in respect of the borrowings of £18.6m and £12.5m to 39 years and £16.4m is at a fixed interest rate.
+The respectively to FX Plus.
+They have also guaranteed commitment that sits with Falmouth has an annual £10.25m each to Barclays Bank plc in respect of repayment requirement of £725k whilst the remainder rests borrowings of £20.5m and £4m each to the European Investment Bank and Lloyds Bank plc in respect of with FX Plus and is met through the annual rental income which, for 2018/19, is projected to be £10m. borrowings of £8m.